rfjkullberg/Microbiota_cytokine_production/README.md

-# Rectal microbiota profiles and cytokine production capacity of monocytes and neutrophils  in CAP
+# Rectal microbiota and cytokine production capacity of monocytes and neutrophils  in CAP

-This is the code used for the main analyses in "Linking rectal microbiota profiles to monocyte and neutrophil cytokine production capacity in community-acquired pneumonia" (submitted).
+This is the code used for the main analyses in "Rectal microbiota are coupled with altered cytokine production capacity following community-acquired pneumonia hospitalization" ([doi.org/10.1016/j.isci.2022.104740](doi.org/10.1016/j.isci.2022.104740)).
 For questions: Bob Kullberg at r.f.j.kullberg@amsterdamumc.nl

 ## Step 1 - Load libraries